microsoft/api-guidelines/Guidelines.md

 For example, services MAY support the use of the _$orderBy_ querystring parameter to specify the order of elements within a JSON array.
 Services MAY also explicitly specify the ordering of some elements as part of the service contract.
 For example, a service MAY always return a JSON object's "type" information as the first field in an object to simplify response parsing on the client.
-Clients MAY rely on ordering behavior explicitly identified by the service.
+Clients MAY rely on ordering behaviour explicitly identified by the service.

 ### 6.3.
 Silent fail rule
 Clients requesting OPTIONAL server functionality (such as optional headers) MUST be resilient to the server ignoring that particular functionality.